MArch Thesis Series 01 - Foundations

 It is with this understanding of architecture, as a spatial, cultural, and public act, that I approached my thesis.

 Such an investigation requires a broader lens, but one that ultimately sharpens its focus on architectural application.
-It calls for an engagement with history, theory, philosophy, law, sociology, and ethics, not as peripheral fields, but as essential frameworks for understanding how buildings act in and upon the world.
+It calls for an engagement with history, theory, philosophy, law, sociology, and ethics, not as peripheral fields, but as essential frameworks for understanding how buildings emerge, and how they act in and upon the world.

 … to be continued…